How to use the Momentum Oscillator in Forex

 Ways to Trade with Momentum Oscillator

-There are many ways to trade with the momentum oscillator and below the most important ones are listed.
-As probably you noticed already, the default settings are not really helping here and we needed to edit the indicator in order for any kind of analysis to make sense.
+There are many ways to trade with the Momentum oscillator, and the most important ones are listed below.
+As you probably noticed already, the default settings are not really helping here, and we need to edit the indicator in order for any kind of analysis to make sense.
 This will be even more obvious in the examples below.

-By now, we all know how to spot a bullish or a bearish divergence: price is making two higher highs or lower-lows, consecutive ones, while the oscillator is not confirming the second spike/dip.
+By now, we all know how to spot a bullish or a bearish divergence: The price makes two higher highs or lower lows consecutively, while the oscillator does not confirm the second spike/dip.
 This is something that every trader should know.

-What is interesting in the case of the Momentum oscillator is the fact that, as mentioned at the start of this article, it is representing price action in its pure form.
+What is interesting in the case of the Momentum oscillator is the fact that, as mentioned at the start of this article, it represents price action in its pure form.
 It means that divergences are more accurate using this oscillator when compared with other ones, RSI included.

-While other oscillators had the overbought and oversold levels implicitly given by the MetaTrader 4 platform, it is not the case with the Momentum here as one needs to clearly define those areas.
+While other oscillators had the overbought and oversold levels implicitly given by the MetaTrader 4 platform, this is not the case with the Momentum here, as one needs to clearly define those areas.
 To do this, a quick look at the historical levels of the oscillator should offer us a clear guide for finding them.